cakeio-unreal/cakeio-unreal.github.io/docs/core-api/files.md

 	EnemiesDbFile.SetPath(NewEnemiesDb);
 	```

-	If we want to utilize move semantics instead of copy semantics, we can use  `StealPath`:
+	To use move semantics, we can use `StealPath`:

 	```c++ hl_lines="6"
 	FCakePath EnemiesDbPath{ TEXTVIEW("C:\\Game\\Data\\Enemies\\enemies_full.db") };